BakalMode/Firebase-forum-project/README.md

   measurementId: "G-4xxxxxVSV"
 };

-you will need to go to your firebase project and get  yoour firebaseConfig and paste it in firebase.tsx
+you will need to go to your firebase project and get your firebaseConfig and paste it in firebase.tsx

 for the final step do: npm start. and enjoy :)